-I work in information management, a dynamic job that keeps me constantly observing, learning and teaching.
-This allows me to lecture at the University of Barcelona, where I teach Library and Information Science and where I'm involved in a series of research projects.
+As a specialist in information management, I lecture at the University of Barcelona, where I teach Library and Information Science and where I'm also involved in a series of research projects.

 I'm the author of various papers on digital information handling and related topics.
 Helped by special technological aids, I'm interested in user experience and in personal information management.

 Among the numerous hobbies I enjoy, worth mentioning is my devotion for trekking, photography and travelling.
 And I have a passion for music: I'm an occasional composer, arranger and performer of contemporary music.

 In the pipeline